Involving parents in your club's activities can have a number of positive benefits for the sport, the children taking part and parents too.

 "Non-perfect Dad, Richard Shorter, is a fantastic advocate for clubs and parents working together.
 He's developed numerous brilliant resources which challenge ideas and assumptions about roles and responsibilities, and above all promote positive communication.

 "More than 50 coaches listened to Richard’s webinar for Parents in Sport Week last year and another one is being planned for 2019.
+It will be a conversation led by our workforce development officer, featuring myself, Richard and a coach from Whitstable Rugby Club, talking through our thoughts about each of the Promise points, and what clubs do to assist parents with each point.
 Expect humour, humility, honesty, insight and inspiration!"

 North Yorkshire Sport created a series of videos featuring parents, coaches and children.
 They highlighted local examples, and brought to life the positive role parents play in sport.
 These were widely promoted and engaged with on Twitter.